cs3041-18b/cs3041-18b.github.io/designs/visual_assn.md

 - [9 Information Design Tips to Make You a Better Web Designer](https://design.tutsplus.com/articles/9-information-design-tips-to-make-you-a-better-web-designer--psd-1601)
 - ["Top 10 Enduring Web-Design Mistakes"](https://www.nngroup.com/articles/top-10-enduring/) posted by the Nielsen Norman Group

 **Output:** Use sketching as a tool for explore your designs.
-Similar to our airport exercise, the goal here is to rapidly explore _many_ different solutions with messy sketches.
-After you have thoroughly explored the design space (you should have at least 10 ideas for each screen), use paper to construct a cleaner paper prototype.
+The goal here is to rapidly explore _many_ different solutions with messy sketches.
+After you have thoroughly explored the design space (you should have at least 10 ideas for each screen), construct a cleaner paper prototype.

-**You should test this paper prototype with other people in the class**.
-While they don't represent your users (so this is typically bad practice), I want you to get in the habit of getting feedback in whatever you create.
+**You should test this paper prototype with other people in the class; we'll provide time for this on Thursday.**.
+While they don't represent your users (so this is typically bad practice), I want you to get in the habit of getting feedback on whatever you create.
 We'll discuss user testing more in a week or two.
 Until then, do your best to get worthwhile feedback and change your prototype accordingly.
+What will users click on?
+Is it clear how to navigate the site?
+What are their eyes drawn to first?
+Your paper prototype should contain enough detail to support exploring high-level questions like this.
 Again, don't reveal who you designed this for!

 ### Visual Design
 Just as the important information may differ between groups, so might the styles that they prefer.
 Consider how the websites that are targeted towards college students differ in their fonts, colors, and visual organization in comparison to websites that specifically targets elderly users.

 Being able to articulate the correct mood and/or tone for your demographic is critical.
 How can you do that if you're not a professional designer?
 We'll use one strategy here.

-- [**Create a Mood Board:**](https://creativemarket.com/blog/mood-boards-why-and-how-to-create-them) You may not be able to design well for a particular group of people off the top of your head.. but if you had enough good examples, you'd probably be able to pick up on a few ideas - design patterns, color schemes, fonts.
+- [**Create a Mood Board:**](https://creativemarket.com/blog/mood-boards-why-and-how-to-create-them) You may not be able to design well for a particular group of people off the top of your head.
+But if you had enough good examples, you'd probably be able to pick up on a few ideas - design patterns, color schemes, fonts.
 This is exactly what a mood board is for.
 As you search for websites or environments that are commonly visited by people in your target demographic, take pictures and then put them together in one space.
-I like using a website like [niice.co](https://niice.co/).
+I like using a website like [niice.co](https://niice.co/). inVision also provides options for creating a mood board.
 - Consider the [design resources](../docs/resources.html) we have posted on our website.
-For example, if you can extract a color or two from your design board, there are tools that you can use to uncover complementary colors.
+For example, if you can extract a color or two from your mood board, there are tools that you can use to uncover complementary colors.

 **Output:** a set of colors, fonts, and general styles that you feel are appropriate for your user group.
 Consider explicitly putting these into your design doc to show the provenance of your stylistic decisions.